A Rich History

 Thousands Serving Throughout the World

 Over the years, thousands of Grace Theological Seminary graduates and Grace College graduates have gone out to serve in various ministries and industries in the United States and throughout the world.
-Grace College & Seminar has been instrumental in helping thousands of students form a Christian worldview within a challenging and vibrant academic environment, preparing students for successful careers, family life and leadership in local churches.
+Grace College & Seminary has been instrumental in helping thousands of students form a Christian worldview within a challenging and vibrant academic environment, preparing students for successful careers, family life, and leadership in local churches.

 Since Grace College’s inception, we have been blessed with incredible leadership that has led us to where we are today.
 Click the button below for in-depth biographies on each of our presidents and the legacy they’ve left behind!